webpack/webpack.js.org/src/content/loaders/style-loader.md

 ### `singleton`

-If defined, the style-loader will reuse a single `<style>` element, instead of adding/removing individual elements for each required module.
+If defined, the style-loader will reuse a single `<style></style>` element, instead of adding/removing individual elements for each required module.

 > ℹ️  This option is on by default in IE9, which has strict limitations on the number of style tags allowed on a page.
 You can enable or disable it with the singleton option.